rtealw/Optimal-Quantum-Algorithms/README.md

 # QuantumQueryOptimizer
-### By R. Teal Witter and Michael T. Czekanski
 #### A toolkit to find the optimal quantum query complexity and query optimal quantum algorithm of arbitrary Boolean functions.

+We present this toolkit in our paper titled
+"Robust and Space-Efficient Dual Adversary Quantum Query Algorithms".
+The code, data, and figures for the experiments in the paper can be found in the `paper/` folder.

-Consider a function f that maps from D to E where D is a subset of bitstrings of length n and E is the set of single bit outputs.
+Consider a function f that maps from D to E where D is a subset of bitstrings of length n and E is the corresponding set of single bit outputs.
 In the query model, an algorithm looks at the bits of the input string x in D as few times as possible before correctly determing f(x).
 Given f, our program finds the optimal query complexity of a quantum algorithm